Life, Styled

 What is Accessible Design?

-Accessibility in reference to home design is a term coined in 1990 with the passing of the Americans with Disabilities Act.
-The intention of Accessible Design is to meet the functional limitations of people with disabilities and other physical challenges, be they short term or permanent.
+Accessibility in home design is a term coined in 1990 with the passing of the Americans with Disabilities Act.
+Accessible Design intends to meet the functional limitations of people with disabilities and other physical challenges, be they short-term or permanent.

 What is Universal Design?

 Universal Design is a broader concept using techniques that take into consideration EVERY possible challenge and limitation in life.
-A Universal Home is designed with spaces and products that are easily usable by all people; healthy and ill, able bodied and physically challenged, young and old, tall and short, male, female, and everything in between.
+A Universal Home is designed with spaces and products that are readily usable by all people; healthy and ill, able-bodied and physically challenged, young and old, tall and short, male, female, and everything in between.

 Universal Design is inclusive design!